chipsalliance/caliptra-sw/runtime/README.md

 Whenever a CMK is used, this table is checked and updated.

 This is necessary for AES-256-GCM in particular to ensure that keys are only used a certain number of times, as per [NIST SP 800-38D, Section 8.3](https://doi.org/10.6028/NIST.SP.800-38D).
-Only AES-256-GCM keys need to be tracked in this table.
+Only AES-256-GCM keys need to be tracked in this table, but other keys MAY be tracked as well.

 This requires 96 bits of storage per AES-256-GCM key.
-These can stored as a sorted list to the DCCM requirements.
+These can stored as a sorted list in the DCCM.

 ## Manifest-Based Image Authorization (new in 1.2)